|

 he said.
 "Imagine it!
 Lord Elrond had entrusted her to me

+and I had no mount!
 I borrowed a horse from Lord Sáralondë

 and followed her."
 He took a sip of water.
 "But by the

-time I reached Rivendell it had all been decided.
+time I reached Rivendell, it had all been decided.
 Arwen Undómiel

 "So did you go back?" asked Wilawen.
 "To the Grey